Maria Montessori was an educational pioneer who worked with young children to encourage creativity and independence. According to Montessori:

-Considering the Montessori approach for your child?
-You don’t have to wait for preschool to begin encouraging your baby to think and act independently!
+If you're considering the Montessori approach for your child, you don’t have to wait for preschool to begin encouraging your little one to think and act independently.
 Turn your toddler’s space into a safe and independent learning environment with these tips for creating a fun and educational Montessori bedroom.

-Your baby’s bedroom should be a relaxing place.
+If your goal is to promote independence, it's important to keep things simple and easy to manage.
+Your baby’s bedroom should be a relaxing place where your child can feel at home and in control.
 Think neutrals and soft, soothing shades like aqua or green, and be careful when introducing patterned elements.
 Keep clutter to a minimum, and choose accessories that double as toys, such as a beautiful, wooden abacus or a set of hand-carved stacking rings.

-Toddlers should have free access to interesting and educational playthings, but be careful not to overwhelm your little one.
+According to Montessori, toddlers should have free access to interesting and educational playthings.
+Be careful, however, not to overwhelm your little one.
 Too many toys can be over-stimulating, and a child who is unsure of what to play with often ends up playing with nothing at all.